xaionaro-go/echox/website/content/middleware/overview.md

 The following built-in middleware should be registered at this level:

+- HTTPSRedirect
+- HTTPSWWWRedirect
+- WWWRedirect
+- NonWWWRedirect
 - AddTrailingSlash
 - RemoveTrailingSlash
 - MethodOverride

-*Note*: As router has not processed the request, middleware at this level won't have access to any path related API from `echo.Context`.
+> As router has not processed the request, middleware at this level won't have access to any path related API from `echo.Context`.

 #### Root Level (After router)